🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 Yes.

-They were two cities called two cities.
+There were two cities.

 Yeah.

-Maybe that maybe I don't understand the question.
+Maybe I understand the question.

-Well they were both destroyed.
+Well, they were both destroyed.

-I mean maybe that's why they're lumped together now.
+I mean, maybe that's why they're lumped together now.

 They're twin cities in destruction.

-So you know when cities have fire and ash rained down on them from God on high, you tend to lump those together.
+So, you know, when cities have fire and ash rained down on them from God on high, you tend to lump those together.

 There's not too many cities in the history of this world that have had that pleasure or not had the pleasure of having that happen.

-So when that happens they kind of lump them in together.
+So when that happens, they kind of lump them in together.

-Was it just a naming convention like they're always mentioned together instead of individually I think they were trying to compare Sodom and Gomorrah to St. Paul in Minneapolis and Windsor City in Detroit?
+I think they were trying to compare Sodom and Gomorrah to St. Paul and Minneapolis.

 I think they were just saying that these two cities are close together.